StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <h2 align="center">Program walk-through</h2>

 <p align="center">
-<b>The first thing I am going to do is create a Microsoft Azure account, this will be the cloud environment I'll use to provision my resources.
-I will take advantage of the $200 credit I'll receive to do this project.
-The resources I'm using are not very resource heavy, so my credit can be used towards future projects.
-Also included is the website I will be using for my IP geolocation data. </b> <br/>
+<b>The first step in project is to create a Microsoft Azure account, which will serve as  the cloud environment for provision my resources.
+I'll take advantage of the $200 credit  that comes with the account to fund this project.
+Given that the resources I'll be using are not resource-intensive, I'll be able to save some of the credit for future endeavors.
+Additionally, I'll be utilizing a specific website for my IP geolocation.  </b> <br/>
 </p>

 ![Create_Azure_Subscription](https://user-images.githubusercontent.com/108043108/225348757-c41744df-2be1-4ffc-87a6-aa258a4102ef.JPG)